krasserm/fairseq-image-captioning/README.md

 --tokenizer moses \
 --bpe subword_nmt \
 --bpe-codes output/codes.txt \
---beam 3 \
+--beam 5 \
 --split test \
---path checkpoint18.pt:checkpoint19.pt:checkpoint20.pt:checkpoint21.pt \
+--path checkpoint24.pt \
 --input demo/demo-ids.txt \
 --output demo/demo-predictions.json
 ```

-Alternatively use `--path checkpoint20.pt` to use a single baseline checkpoint instead of the ensemble.
-When using the
-ensemble you should see an output like
+You should see an output like

 ```
 Predictions:
 ============
-37729: a black and white cat sitting next to a vase of flowers.
+37729: a cat sitting on a table next to a vase of flowers
-571746: a red and white train traveling down a snow covered slope.
+571746: a red train traveling down a snow covered slope.
-504005: a wok filled with broccoli and other vegetables.
+504005: a wok with broccoli and carrots in it.
-547502: four dogs are playing with a frisbee in the grass.
+547502: four dogs playing with a frisbee in a field.
-10526: a man riding a skateboard down the side of a ramp.
+10526: a man riding a skateboard down a rail.
 ```

 Notebook [viewer.ipynb](viewer.ipynb) displays generated captions together with their images.